ajitagupta/howtobuildanonlinepresence/README.md

 ## Groups
 Groups give a sense of belonging.
 Sadly, most people do not actively contribute nor participate in discussions.
 Moreover, some just use it to brand themselves.
 That's plain wrong!
 Use this opportunity to connect to like-minded members, forge new relationships and grow your network, one step at a time.

+It doesn't matter if you are a graphic designer, copywriter, web developer or translator.
+If you can turn your talent or skills into profit, you have what it takes to be a high earning individual.
+By placing your ideas on local forums, groups in social media or portals, you will gain recognition.
+You will also gain the trust of future customers and employers who will find out about your skills.